 Types of robot mentioned here include mark-three battle robots.

 The Doctor's everlasting matches are made from Umbeka wood, from the Umbeka trees that grow on the planet Umbeka.
 The planet has a long, cold, wet winter that lasts for centuries, and a short summer lasting only a couple of weeks, during which the weather gets extremely hot; the heat stimulates the wood and it grows.
 The Doctor's matches are made of still-living wood, which is stimulated by the heat to grow at the same rate that the flame consumes it.
-The Doctor keeps anti-radiation pills that look very much like Tic Tac mints in a drawer in the TARDIS console.
+The Doctor keeps anti-radiation pills that are small, bitter, and chewy like lemon-flavoured fruit gums in a drawer in the TARDIS console.
 He drinks grog in the Broken Spyglass.
 He seems to be familiar with the Black Shadow.
 He adopts the alias Doctor John Smith, Inspector of the Watch.
 He recounts an apparently true story about someone called Ferdy the Fanatic.
 The Doctor rebuilds the Venture's engines to make them more efficient.
 Kevin slashes his coat.
 McCavity cuts his hand and he uses a jet of coolant gas to numb the pain, further damaging it.

-The TARDIS is vulnerable to the EMP of the zeg, which renders it inoperative and causes the console to explode.
+The TARDIS contains sprockets, wockets, and mergin nuts, is vulnerable to the EMP of the zeg, which renders it inoperative and causes the console to explode.
 As a safety measure, the TARDIS doors shut and won't open until the ship has repaired itself and is no longer in danger.

 Glint's treasure includes some Five Alzarian Sestersii coins.
 According to the stories, he stole the Resurrection Casket from a Cryonoflast clone ship.
 One of the ships stranded in the Outreaches is a Dressonian freighter.

 Links: This story is set between New Earth (there is a reference to New Earth) and School Reunion (Mickey has yet to join the TARDIS crew).
 The Doctor uses the crank handle to open the TARDIS doors (Death to the Daleks).
 The Doctor's psychic paper first appeared in The End of the World.
-The Doctor mentions Skaro.
-Rose recalls the Doctor blowing up her job (Rose) and her world (The End of the World) and he notes that he also blew up her government (Aliens of London/World War III).
+Kronkburgers were first mentioned in The Iron Legion.
+Alzarius was first mentioned in Full Circle.
+The Doctor mentions Skaro and his right hand being a fighting hand (The Christmas Invasion)..
+Rose recalls the Doctor blowing up her job (Rose) and taking her to see her sun explode (The End of the World) and he notes that he also blew up her government (Aliens of London/World War III).